Majid Ghannad

-Majid Ghannad is an Iranian television presenter, producer, and director.
+Majid Ghannad (مجید قناد; born 26 June 1954) is an Iranian television presenter, producer, and director.
 He is mostly known for his works in Iran local TV for children, like Fitile Jom'eh Tatileh, School to school and Ghelgheli.
 He is also known as Uncle Ghannad among children.

 Early life

-Majid born in 1954 in Khorramshahr.
-His father died when majid was 7 years old.
+Ghannad born in 1954 in Shadegan.
+His father died when he was 7 years old.
 After that time, his mother, who was a nurse, was his only maintainer.

 He was interested in theater since he was studying in elementary school.
-In 1975, his teacher, Mohammad Abuyi, who was a writer helped Majid to get into Abadan local TV art works.
+In 1975, his teacher, Mohammad Abuyi, who was a writer helped Ghannad get into Abadan local TV art works.
 After that time he became more eager about this work.

 When he was studying at high school, he was working for his uncle, who was a carpenter.
 However, some times he had worked for other people in restaurant.

 Career

 He started his work in TV shows when he was 28 years old in Abadan local TV (1976).
 When the Iran–Iraq War began, he continued his work as a director in Isfahan local TV and in 1982, he worked for Khoramabad local TV for a year.
 After that he came to Tehran to continue his higher education.
 Meanwhile, he was working for IRIB 2 as a television presenter and director.
 His weekend shows started from 1983.
 He got his bachelor's degree in acting from University of Tehran.

-He has also worked for House of Cinema, Jam jam TV.
+He has also worked for House of Cinema and Jame Jam TV.

-Fitileh was one of his most famous shows, which continued for eight years (2003-2011).
+Fitileh was one of his most famous shows, which continued for eight years (2003–2011).
 In 2011, he stopped working on the show as the presenter and another host was brought to replace him.
 However, he still served as the producer.